 - Baby potatoes are my favorite to use for this recipe, because they have great flavor and the skin gets crispy as they roast in the oven.
 You can use baby red potatoes or the Yukon Gold variety, whichever one you prefer.
 If you can’t find baby potatoes, you can substitute larger potatoes that are cut into 1 1/2-inch pieces.

-Roasted vegetables are one of those side dishes that pretty much go with anything.
+This is one of those side dishes that pretty much go with anything.
 They pair wonderfully with whole grains or alongside poultry, beef or fish.
 Here are some of my favorite mains to serve these roasted veggies alongside:

 - Vegetables.
 Mix things up by swapping out the veggies.
 I like to replace the asparagus with broccoli or Brussels sprouts and add mushrooms to the medley.
-Probably my all-time favorite roasted veggie combo is Brussels sprouts with chopped sweet potato and carrots.
+Probably my all-time favorite roasted veggie combo is Brussels sprouts with chopped sweet potato or butternut squash and carrots.
 The great thing is, this seasoning mix works with any combination of veggies that you can dream up!

 - Cheese.
 Add a sprinkle of parmesan or feta cheese over the top of the veggies for the last 5-10 minutes of roasting.